 To Keep Calgarians on the move, the Calgary Transportation department's Roads business unit maintains, rehabilitates, and reconstructs the city's current roadways and bridges, manages traffic and parking Infrastructure.
 Road maintenance and construction programs include pothole repair, street cleaning, snow and ice control, surface overlay paving and sidewalk repair.
-Local improvement services are offered to residents who want to invest in alley paving or sidewalk replacement, driveway crossing or street lighting upgrades.
+Local improvement services are offered to residents who want to invest in alley paving, driveway crossing or street lighting upgrades.

 Divisions of the Roads Business Unit strive to provide a safe, effective and well maintained road system for all modes of travel with a commitment to excellence, innovation, and environmental sustainability.

 Roads sands, salts and plows roads and sidewalks based on a Council-approved priority system.
 This keeps the greatest number of vehicles moving safely in the shortest period of time.
 See the road conditions map to help plan your commute when it snows.

 Snow Route parking bans support snow plowing operations by removing vehicles from the streets, allowing crews to clear snow from Calgary roads more efficiently and effectively.
 Parking will be temporarily restricted on designated “Snow Routes” for up to 72 hours following a declaration of a Snow Event by The City.
 Snow Events may be declared when approximately five centimetres or more of snow has accumulated on city streets.